rotorz/unity3d-reorderable-list/docs/topics/Serialized-property-inside-custom-inspector.md

 }
 ```

-Custom inspectors can be implemented by extending the [Editor Class](http://docs.unity3d.com/Documentation/ScriptReference/Editor.html).
+Custom inspectors can be implemented by extending the [Editor Class].
+The serialized
-The serialized property for our "wishlist" field can then be accessed via the serialize
+property for our "wishlist" field can then be accessed via the serialize object
-object representation of `SomeBehaviour`.
-We can override the method [OnInspectorGUI](http://docs.unity3d.com/Documentation/ScriptReference/Editor.OnInspectorGUI.html)
+representation of `SomeBehaviour`.
+We can override the method [OnInspectorGUI] to present
-to present the reorderable list.
+the reorderable list.

 ```csharp
 using Rotorz.Games.Collections;